 When choosing a bike for your electric bike conversion, there are a few things you'll need to consider.

 First and foremost, you'll need to decide which type of bike is best suited for your needs.

-Once you've decided on the type of bike you want, the next step is to choose suitable frame size.
+Once you've decided on the type of bike you want, the next step is to choose a suitable frame size.
 This is especially important if you're planning on doing any serious riding with your electric bike.

-We offer a wide range of both pedelec and throttle kits that are easy to install and provide a great riding experience.
+We offer a wide range of pedelec and throttle kits that are easy to install and provide a great riding experience.